CPEN541-FutureGazer/docs/report/report.md

 ## Platform

-The prototype is mostly developed in Processing `cite`, a Java-based graphic-centric language mostly used in education, prototype, and visual arts.
-Due to limitations (see limitations sections), it is wrapped in a Unity game engine for integrated questionnaire for a smoother user-testing experience.
+The prototype is mostly developed in Processing `cite` (a Java-based graphic-centric language mostly used in education, prototype, and visual arts) and Unity Engine `cite` (a popular free-to-use game engine).
+The Unity engine wraps around the Processing prototype to provide user-testing interface such as integrated questionaries and videos.

 We chose Processing and Unity as they have strong support of 3D environment, video and audio playback, robust mouse input, ease-of-use, and quick prototype turn-around overheads.

-- Cross platform
-- ^ although some issues with Mac application export due to recent Mac OS gatekeeper security checks
--
+Both frameworks are also cross-platform and can execute on Windows, macOS, and Linux.
+However, as we also discuss in Section `limitations section`, recent macOS `cite macOS update` added a *Gatekeeper* security feature that prevents un-sighed software from running -- thus complicating the user-testing process, as distributed prototype executables to the participants cannot be opened.

 ## 3D Environment

-- This section talks about the 3D environment built inside this prototype
-- Based the design off of Zoom (background colors, buttons, UI layout) such that it will present the participants with a familiar UX
-- We call the visual representation of other participants in the meeting *Views*, we have two types of views: head and eyes (HeadView and EyeView class in the code respectively).
-The View class is solely responsible for managing the state and rendering themselves onto the screen.
+`insert figure of a typical view of the prototype in Unity app`

+Figure `insert figure` shows a typical 3D environment rendered in the prototype app.
+We base the user interface (UI) design -- including colours, buttons, and layout -- from existing WVC apps such as Zoom to present the participants with a familiar user experience.
+By doing so, we limit other factors that would interfere with our user experiments.
+However unlike traditional WVC apps, we replace the centre (where typically there would be a gallery or grid view of camera video feeds) with our prototype avatar representation.

+From hereafter, we will refer to these visual representation of participants in the meeting as *Avatar Views* (*View* class).
+As outlined earlier in [Section on research questions](#research-questions-and-scope), we propose two types of avatars to explore: 3D head avatars (*HeadView* class) and 2D eye avatars (*EyeView* class).

+`insert figure of head view class and the eye view class`

 ### Heads